tigoe/SensorExamples/Accelerometers/readme.md

 ## STMicroelectronics LIS3DH

 STMicroelectronics' [LIS3DH accelerometer](https://www.st.com/en/mems-and-sensors/lis3dh.html) is an inexpensive accelerometer with a variable range of sensitivity.
 It connects to a microcontroller using I2C.
 It's a great one to use when budget is a consideration.
 It also has some nice features like tap detection on all three axes.

+## Freescale MMA8451

+Freescale's MMA8451 is an inexpensive accelerometer that communicates over I2C.
+Adafruit has an [MMA8451 breakout board](https://www.adafruit.com/product/2019)